Vital Records Online

 arrow down

-Apostilles are required when filing documents with a foreign government.
-It is a special certificate that verifies the authenticity of a vital record for international use and is acceptable in countries that are part of the 1961 Hague Convention.
+Apostilles are issued by the Secretary of State for records initially filed with the California Department of Health, such as death certificates.
+You need a California apostille when you file documents with a foreign government.
+It is a special certificate that verifies the authenticity of a vital record for international use and is acceptable in countries that are part of the Hague Convention.

-5. Submit your request with the documents to the California Secretary of State’s office in Sacramento at one of the following addresses:
+Submit your request to the California Secretary of State Authentication and Apostille Division at the following addresses: